 Last, I’m surprised that this book was only 306 pages.
 I read it on my Kindle, with page numbers turned off.
 It took me so long to read it, I expected it to be at least 400 pages.
 I skimmed some parts, especially in the last 50 pages or so.

-THEMES: slavery, survival, Underground Railroad
+slavery, survival, Underground Railroad, US history, abolition

-THE BOTTOM LINE: Overall, it was pretty good and interesting.
+Overall, it was pretty good and interesting.
 I think it would have liked it much better if I hadn’t heard so much gushing over it.
 It’s good, but I’m not over-the-moon for it.

-STATUS IN MY LIBRARY: We don’t have it.
+We don’t have it.
 I’m not opposed to getting it, but considering my school is in China, I would encourage them to research the actual Underground Railroad.
 I would also probably just tell students checking it out that the Underground Railroad wasn’t actually a railroad with a train and train tracks.
 And that “underground” means secret, not literally underground.
 I would hate for them to learn this fascinating piece of American history incorrectly.

 - Overall: 3/5

 - Appropriate length to tell the story: 3/5

 - Language: mild; ni**er is used gratuitously, as is accurate for that time period